 - A. Housing

 - B. Mounting flange

 - C. Vibration dampening elements

-- D. Hose connections (pressure and return lines, automatic lubrication and pressurized air)
+- D. Hose connections (pressure and return lines)

 - E. Pressure accumulator

+- F. Greasing device

-- F. Tool retaining mechanism
+- G. Tool retaining mechanism

-- G. Lifting eye

-- H. Greasing device/Grease zerks
+- H. Grease zerk

+- I. Wear plates

 Greasing device

 The breaker can be equipped with an automatic greasing device.
 The tool grease is supplied from the greasing device into the breaker by the grease lines.